East Mackay

 Table Chart PROFILE FAQ

-East Mackay has a skilled labour force with prominent manufacturing and industrial sectors.
-Its unemployment rate was 1.8% in the year ending June 2025.
+East Mackay has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 1.8% as of June 2025.

-This rate is 2.2% lower than Rest of Qld's 3.9%.
-Workforce participation in East Mackay is similar to Rest of Qld's 59.1%.
+This rate is below the Rest of Qld's rate of 3.9%.
+Workforce participation in East Mackay is similar to Rest of Qld at 59.1%.
 Key industries for employment among residents are health care & social assistance, construction, and mining.
-The area specializes in mining with an employment share 2.5 times the regional level, while agriculture, forestry & fishing has limited presence at 0.7% compared to 4.5% regionally.
+Mining shows notable concentration with employment levels at 2.5 times the regional average.

 Frequently Asked Questions - Employment